Skip to content

 2. Use the console panel while paused to evaluate expressions

-3. Type these object names in the console to examine their structure
+3. Type quiz or actions in the console to examine their structure

 Alternatively, you can use console.log to output these objects to the console: